Guideline adherence and outcomes in coronary heart disease and heart failure

 The guideline committees summarize the evidence and expert opinion, and provide final, graded recommendations for patient evaluation and therapy.
 The guidelines address both acute inpatient and chronic outpatient care.
 Although some improvements in the use of these evidence-based therapies have occurred, compliance with all appropriate therapies remains suboptimal [1-15].
 As an example, less than one-third of eligible patients hospitalized for HF receive guideline-recommended aldosterone antagonist therapy .

-This topic will: review the evidence for the importance of guideline adherence in the management of myocardial infarction and HF; review how well these guidelines are adhered to; and provide evidence based strategies for improving their.
+This topic will: review the evidence for the importance of guideline adherence in the management of myocardial infarction and HF; review how well these guidelines are adhered to; and provide evidence based strategies for improving adherence.
 The more general discussion of the assessment, use and value of clinical practice guidelines can be found elsewhere.
 (See "Overview of clinical practice guidelines".)

 CORONARY HEART DISEASE